 San Francisco County has only a few nude beaches, but they have a loyal following.
-During much of the year, it may be too cold to get out and take all your clothing off, but when the days are warm and sunny, they can get quite busy.
+During much of the year, it may be too cold to get outside near the ocean and take all your clothes off, but when the days are warm and sunny, they can get quite busy.

 In spite of all that, San Francisco has some of the busiest and best-known nude beaches in California.
 That's because of a quirky intersection of geography and law.
 In many other parts of California, local nudity laws and state park regulations make it hard to find a nude beach where you don't risk arrest or at the very least, hassles.
 In San Francisco, the nude beaches are in the Golden Gate National Recreation Area, which is U.S. government land.

 There is no Federal law against nudity, but neither is it a guaranteed right.
 That means that state, county, and local laws can take precedence, but in practice, they don't in San Francisco.
 There is a city/county law against public nudity, but so far, that hasn't affected what people do at the local nude beaches.
 Find out about nudity regulations on federal land and in state parks.

 Clothing Optional Beaches in San Francisco County